-John Scialla - Chief Constructiion Official/Building Subcode/Plumbing Subcode
+John Scialla - Chief Construction Official/Building Subcode/Plumbing Subcode

-John oversees the daily operations of the Building Department, has final approval on all applications, imposes penalties when needed, and prepares yearly budgets for the Mayor and Council.
+John oversees the daily operations of the Building Department, has final approval on all applications, issues notices of violations, and prepares yearly budgets for the Mayor and Council.

 Vincent Pellegrini - Plumbing / Building Inspector

-The Borough inspectors conduct land reviews to ensure that projects conform to all code and inspection requirements
+The Borough inspectors conduct plan reviews to ensure that projects conform to all code and inspection requirements

 The Zoning Officer reviews drawings and surveys for proposed projects to ensure that the Zoning Code is adhered to.
 Click here for further Zoning information.